ankur6633/MS-Education/README.md

-# GyanBatua.ai - AI Career Co-Pilot
+# mseducation.in - AI Career Co-Pilot

-A production-grade, vibrant, SEO-optimized one-page website for GyanBatua.ai — India's AI Career Co-Pilot.
+A production-grade, vibrant, SEO-optimized one-page website for mseducation.in — India's AI Career Co-Pilot.

 ## 🚀 Features